learnk8s/learnk8s.io/src/graceful-shutdown/content.md

   "slides": [
     {
       "image": "assets/kube-proxy-1.svg",
-      "description": "Let's consider this three node cluster with two Pods and no Services.
+      "description": "Let's consider this three-node cluster with two Pods and no Services.
 The state of the Pods is stored in etcd."
     },
     {
       "image": "assets/kube-proxy-2.svg",